-Students at NVCC interested in pursuing a degree in electronic engineering technology are encouraged to apply for a scholarship program offered by Northeast Utilities.
-Students who are selected receive a full scholarship and participate in a summer internship at Northeast Utilities between the first and second year of the program.
-For more information, contact Maryanne Eichler.
+Students at NVCC interested in pursuing a degree in electronic engineering technology are encouraged to apply for a scholarship program offered by Eversource.
+Students who are selected receive a full scholarship and participate in a summer internship at Eversource between the first and second year of the program.
+For more information, contact NVCC.

 UI partners with selected colleges/universities to offer a scholarship and paid internship through their engineering and career services departments.
 This program has been instituted to specifically support the company’s engineering needs.
 Qualified students looking to develop careers in the power utility industry are typically given a ten-week internship in our Operation, Engineering, or Project Management areas.

 Scholarships are awarded in the semester following students’ successful completion of the internship program.
 For more information, go to United Illuminating.